anionic-components/anionic-components/src/components/anion-chip-searchbar/readme.md

 # anion-chip-searchbar

-Chip Searchbar is a combination of a `Chip Bar` component with an input field that can be used as a search field.
+Chip Searchbar is a combination of a `anion-chip-bar` component with an input field that can be used as a search field.

 <!-- Auto Generated Below -->